 There is also another similar rock with a hole and is said to be the rock Yap Tenpai Nyima knotted his horse.

 The main relics in the monastery are the small self spoken Dolma (Tara) statue and a hanging bell.

 The lam said that this Tara statue was once taken to Samtencholing Lhakhang in Trongsa.
 One day the caretaker of that monastery heard the Dolma statue murmuring and demanded to take her back to where it belonged.
 The caretaker was further dumbfounded when the bell also began to ring on its own all day and night.
 Taking this signs as an auspiciousness, the Dolma statue was brought back and reinstated at the monastery.
 It is still preserved as the main relics on the first floor.
-The bell is seen hung at the entrance on the ground floor.

 On the ground floor the main statues include a statue of the founder Tenpai Nyima, Buddha, Tshangpa Gyraey, Guru Rinpoche, Jampa (future Buddha), Chenriz and Chana Dorji.
 Pelden Lhamo goenkha is also housed nearby.
 All inner walls are seen with beautiful paintings.

 On the First floor, the main relic is the Dolma Tara.
 The walls are painted with beautiful deities images.

 The monastery has been renovated recently.
 All dismantled old timbers are stacked in one place.

 The sacred monastery is located at Drateng geog in Trongsa, 27 km from Tronga Zhemgang highway.
 From the road once has to walk around 10 minutes down the steep slope.

 Really enjoyed the visit.
 Please visit to get blessing from great Zhabdrung's Yap Tenpai Nyima.